Penguins in Cape Town – Boulders Beach Fees, Best Time (2026)

 Why Boulders Beach is so special

 Boulders Beach is part of Table Mountain National Park.
-What makes it so unique is that it’s one of the only places in the world where you can get this close to African penguins in their natural habitat.
+It’s one of the only places in the world where you can get this close to African penguins in their natural habitat.

-The setting is also dreamy.
-Picture soft white sand, huge rounded granite boulders (hence the name), and turquoise water (at least when it’s sunny).
+The setting is also dreamy: Soft white sand, huge rounded granite boulders (hence the name), and turquoise water (at least when it’s sunny).
 The penguins waddle around as if the beach belongs to them—which it does.

 💡 Fun Fact: African penguins are also called “jackass penguins” because their call sounds like a donkey braying.

-When we visited, our daughters were four and eight years old.
+When we visited, our daughters were 4 and 8 years old.
 Such a perfect age for this trip.
 They were already squealing before we even reached the entrance, just from spotting chicks between the bushes on the wooden walkway.

 Penguin resting in a burrow.